ObjectivePaths

 build

-objects you can do a few more, starting from viewing more info (or use tree
+With Folder objects you can do a few more, starting from viewing more info (or use tree to just print out the folder structure):

-info(fld - 1) # -1 moves us one level up the hierarchy
+info(fld - 1) # -1 moves us one level up the hierarchyโญโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโโฎ

 โ โ